Thomas Eakins: Personal life and marriage

 The nature of Eakins' sexuality and its impact on his art is a matter of intense scholarly debate.
-Strong circumstantial evidence points to discussion during Eakins's lifetime that he had homosexual leanings, and there is little doubt that he was attracted to men, as evidenced in his photography, and three major paintings where male buttocks are a focal point: The Gross Clinic, Salutat, and The Swimming Hole.
+Strong circumstantial evidence points to discussion during Eakins's lifetime that he had homosexual tendencies, and there is little doubt that he was attracted to men, as evidenced in his photography, and three major paintings where male buttocks are a focal point: The Gross Clinic, Salutat, and The Swimming Hole.
 The last, in which Eakins appears, is increasingly seen as sensuous and autobiographical.

 Until recently, major Eakins scholars persistently denied he was homosexual, and such discussion was marginalized.
 While there is still no consensus, today discussion of homoerotic desire plays a large role in Eakins scholarship.
 The discovery of a large trove of Eakins' personal papers in 1984 has also driven reassessment of his life.

 Eakins met Emily Sartain, daughter of John Sartain, while studying at the academy.
-Their romance foundered after Eakins moved to Paris to study, and she accused him of immorality.
+Their romance floundered after Eakins moved to Paris to study, and she accused him of immorality.
 It is likely Eakins had told her of frequenting places where prostitutes assembled.
-The son of Eakins' physician also reported that Eakins had been "very loose sexually—went to France, where there are no morals, and the french morality suited him to a T".
+The son of Eakins' physician also reported that Eakins had been "very loose sexually—went to France, where there are no morals, and the French morality suited him to a T".

 In 1884, at age 40, Eakins married Susan Hannah Macdowell, the daughter of a Philadelphia engraver.
 Two years earlier Eakins' sister Margaret, who had acted as his secretary and personal servant, had died of typhoid.
 It has been suggested that Eakins married to replace her.
 Macdowell was 25 when Eakins met her at the Hazeltine Gallery where The Gross Clinic was being exhibited in 1875.
 Unlike many, she was impressed by the controversial painting and she decided to study with him at the academy, which she attended for six years, adopting a sober, realistic style similar to her teacher's.
 Macdowell was an outstanding student and winner of the Mary Smith Prize for the best painting by a matriculating woman artist.